 “Oh, that is so very funny, fucking idiot.
 Open the letter.”

 “No, it’s private.”

 Chris knew that wasn’t the best response he could have given.

 “Ah, so you have private things going on.
 Maybe I should leave.
-It’s been a fun summer fling, but now it can be over.”
+It’s been a fun summer fuck, but now it can be over.”

 “Right, sit there and listen.”
 Chris opened the letter and read it aloud.
 It was very innocuous, asking him how he was, how the flat was, was he paying the bills all right, was he still at Biberkopf ?
 But she signed it ‘Love Ute’ and wrote three kisses at the bottom with a little heart symbol.
 Monika seized on that blatant sign of affection and the argument gathered fresh momentum and followed its own illogical logic.

 When Richard returned, late in the afternoon, Monika had long gone.
 They had planned to go to the Babylon Cinema in Kreutzberg all together, by car, but that clearly wasn’t going to happen.

 Instead, they took the U-Bahn and Chris made sure Richard followed closely, as the cinema was in a back street, and Kottbusser Tor U-Bahn was on a busy intersection with exits at all points of the compass.
 The ground level, from the lower U8 to the elevated U1, was also a popular hang out for drunks and junkies and punks and Penne’s (beggars) who would buy cheap beer and spirits from the kiosks on the platform and have an unofficial social club on BVG (Berlin Transport Authority) property.